studio-templates/blank-css-modules/README.md

-# Getting Started with Create React App
+# blank-css-modules

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+It includes a single React component to start your project with, a sample [`wcs.config.js`](https://github.com/studio-templates/blank-css-modules/blob/main/wcs.config.js) with preconfigured keys, a `package.json` file to describe the project's packages and dependencies, and a folder and component structure to put everything neatly in its place.

+This project uses CSS modules by default to scope your CSS classes and names locally.

+# Using the Project

-In the project directory, you can run:
+Fork the project from here: **`https://github.com/studio-templates/blank-css-modules.git`**

+After doing this, you can run any of the following scripts from the project directory.

 ### `npm start`